Close

 Dr. Rashmi Prakash (Psychologist/Psychotherapist)

-Your 4 year old may have crossed the phase of the “terrible twos” and have entered the period of “ferocious fours” but most likely, if your life feels challenging by the minute as each day goes by, rest assured that it’s nothing out of the ordinary.
+Your 4-year-old may have crossed the phase of the terrible twos and have entered the period of ‘ferocious fours, but most likely, if your life feels challenging by the minute as each day goes by, rest assured that it’s nothing out of the ordinary.
 As your child grows older and nears the kindergarten age, he may start listening to you a little more.
+But there are some 4-year-old behaviour issues that need to be addressed at the right age.
 Here’s everything you need to know to be prepared and stay on track with respect to his physical and mental growth.
 For more information on a 4-year-old’s behaviour, read this article.

 The behaviour issues in 4-year-old kids range from (but are not limited to)-